Russian Opposition Coordination Council

-The Coordination Council of the Russian opposition was a non-governmental political and civic body that existed in 2012—2013.
-Elections to the council were held on 20—22 October 2012.
+The Coordination Council of the Russian opposition was a non-governmental political and civic body that existed in 2012–2013.
+Elections to the council were held on 20–22 October 2012.
 The Coordination Council of the first convocation was elected for one year, after which new elections were expected.
 However, they did not take place, and in October 2013, the council actually ceased to exist.

 Elections to the coordination council (CS) were organized after numerous mass political protests by Russian citizens, which began after the elections to the State Duma of the VI convocation on 4 December 2011, continued during the campaign for the election of the President of Russia, and after the presidential elections held on 4 March 2012.

-The creation of the Coordination Council was announced at the second «March of Millions» on 12 June 2012.
+The creation of the Coordination Council was announced at the second "March of Millions" on 12 June 2012.
 The council was disbanded on 19 October 2013.

-Goals and objectives of the council
+Goals and objectives

 After the second meeting of the Coordination Council, two approaches to defining the goals and objectives of the CS emerged.
 The first, led by Andrei Piontkovsky (radicals): it is necessary to continue demanding re-elections to the State Duma, the resignation of Vladimir Putin, and the implementation of deep political reforms.
 The second, led by Ksenia Sobchak (moderate): it is necessary to remove anti-Putin slogans, demand specific reforms (judicial, electoral, constitutional), thereby influencing the authorities.

 As a result, at the second meeting of the CS, a working group was created, which included Vladimir Ashurkov, Andrei Piontkovsky, Sergei Parkhomenko, Alexei Gaskarov, Boris Nemtsov, Gennady Gudkov, and Konstantin Krylov.
 The group is supposed to come to a common solution by the third meeting, eliminating disagreements in defining the goals and objectives of the Council.

 On 29 November 2012, Mikhail Khodorkovsky transmitted a message through his representative to all members of the Coordination Council, in which he expressed his opinion about the emerging "split" in the CS.
 In his address, Khodorkovsky notes that the slogans of the CS should be realistic and achievable, urging both sides to find a compromise.